jaspector

 Maine Land Use Planning Commission (LUPC) -- State agency under the Maine Department of Agriculture, Conservation and Forestry (DACF)

-Platform: State of Maine DACF -- LUPC Application Forms page • Account required: No • Submission: In-person only
+State of Maine DACF -- LUPC Application Forms page

-Building a new house or camp, or expanding an existing residential structure, generally requires a LUPC building permit.
-Accessory structures meeting LUPC standards require notification only (no permit, no fee) as of January 29, 2025.
+Building a new house or camp, reconstructing or relocating a residential structure, or expanding an existing residential structure generally requires a LUPC building permit.
+New accessory structures that meet LUPC standards may use the Accessory Structure Notice and Self-verification process instead of a permit application.
 Other development types (commercial, subdivision, camps, etc.) may require separate LUPC permits.

 • Building Permit Application (ver.
 03/2025)